AgainPsychoX/P4Matrix64x32Fun/README.md

 Bitmaps can be used as assets for backgrounds/animations/sprites.
 Stored bitmaps should be encoded as simple [BMP file](https://en.wikipedia.org/wiki/BMP_file_format) with standard `BITMAPINFOHEADER`, with 16 bits per pixel (confirm to RGB565 used by the display PxMatrix library; as opposed to default 24 bits), with mask specified, with no compression.
 The encoding is assured by re-encoding when handling uploads by web server and when [uploading file-system image by PlatformIO](https://docs.platformio.org/en/latest/platforms/espressif8266.html#using-filesystem) `pre` script.

-Bitmaps can be symlinked, if the file contains path (content starting with `/` instead `BM` of regular BMP file header).
+Bitmaps can be "soft" symlinked, if the file contains path (content starting with `/` instead `BM` of regular BMP file header).
 Bitmaps can be used for animations, if so, often frame duration can be specified from inside file by reusing file header reserved fields (`uint16_t` right after file size).